adityaramesh/ccbase/README.md

 # Development Notes

+- The include files are placed within the `inc` directory to guard against executables that have the same name as standard header files.
+(Thanks to guepier from Reddit for the suggestion.)
 - Each module in `ccbase` has its own directory, along with a top-level header file that includes all of the header files in the module.
 - The `src/ref` directory contains platform-specific reference programs that are written to help understand how various functions work before they are abstracted away behind an interface.
+These were especially useful when developing the `dynamic` and `filesystem` modules.
-- Avoid using constexpr structures alongside macros.
+- Lesson: avoid using constexpr structures alongside macros.
 Although the syntax may be cleaner in certain cases, it is not worth the development nightmare to maintain both variants simultaneously.